Client

 Once in the body, SARS-CoV-2 recognizes and attaches to a transmembrane protein called ACE2 found mainly on cells that line our airways.
 The effectiveness of SARS-CoV-2 in triggering respiratory disease may be due to the evolved structure of the Spike (S) protein, which contains the receptor-binding domain for ACE2 and creates the virus’s recognizable ‘crown’ shape.
 After binding to an ACE2 homodimer, the virus enters the cell through a process called receptor-mediated endocytosis.
 Inside the cell, the virus releases its RNA and takes advantage of the host cell’s machinery, allowing it to reproduce, escape, and continue infecting human tissue.

-Situation in Numbers:
+The situation in Numbers:

 How COVID-19 Compares to Other Outbreaks